AY2526S1-CS2113-W14-1/tp/docs/UserGuide.md

 4. Open a command terminal, navigate (`cd`) into the folder you put the jar file in, and use the `java -jar FitnessONE.jar` command to run the application.

+5. Here's what you should see when the application starts successfully:

-5. Type a command in the terminal and press Enter to execute it.
+6. Type a command in the terminal and press Enter to execute it.
 For example:
    * `/help` : Shows a list of all available commands.
    * `/newathlete John Doe` : Adds a new athlete named "John Doe".
    * `/listathletes` : Lists all athletes.
    * `bye` : Exits the app.

-6. Refer to the [Features](#features) below for details of each command.
+7. Refer to the [Features](#features) below for details of each command.

 --------------------------------------------------------------------------------------------------------------------